 It’s stressful to experience damage to your home and then have trouble claiming on your insurance.
 If you complain about how an insurer has handled your claim, it’s our job to look at the facts impartially and make sure there’s a fair outcome.

-Home insurance (sometimes called household insurance) is usually made up of two main parts; cover for the building itself and cover for the contents within.
+Home insurance (sometimes called household insurance) is usually made up of 2 main parts: cover for the building itself and cover for the contents within.

 What is home insurance?